ajesamann/indigov-take-home/README.md

 Imagine the app needs to process millions of new constituents daily.
 Here's a few things I would change or explore for a more optimal solution:

-- This application would be much more write-heavy without too many relations (if any at all), so a relational database might not make sense.
-It might make more sense to go with a NoSQL database.
+- At first glance, this application seems write-heavy, so I’d consider a NoSQL database if there aren’t many relational dependencies.

 - Implement a rate limiter to prevent abuse of specific endpoints and protect against excessive requests from a single user.
 You could also introdue a CAPTCHA to prevent bots.